npd29/Led-Matrix/README.md

 ### Pico to LED Matrix

 I strongly suggest soldering the wires directly to the Pico because it will be extremely difficult to troubleshoot wiring issues while debugging code.
+Also make sure you are connecting to the DATA_IN connection (on my board it is on the left).

 Using this diagram connect the wires as follows:
 ![](<Additional Resources/HUB75 Ribbon Pinout.jpg> "HUB75 Ribbion Wiring")
+Some LED Matricies are slightly different so you may have to adjust if you didn't buy the same one as in the link above.

 | Number | Input              | Pico GPIO Pin |
 |--------|--------------------|---------------|